Hang on and Fly author, Tim Lake, at Chester County Book Company on December 12, 2015. Photo, courtesy of Don Truesdell.

 Tim Lake as the primary news co-anchor at WCAU-TV in Philadelphia.
 With Renee Chenault-Fattah at the Phillies World Series victory celebration in 2008.

 Tim Lake is the author of Hang on and Fly, an original narrative non-fiction story of the deadly and forgotten era of the first budget airlines in North America.
-A veteran of newspapers, radio, and television news reporting and anchoring, Tim is an upstate New Yorker who now lives in eastern Pennsylvania and upstate New York where he researches and writes his books.
+A veteran of newspapers, radio, and television news reporting and anchoring, Tim is an upstate New Yorker who lives in eastern Pennsylvania and upstate New York where he researches and writes his books.
 He spent 21 years as a news anchor for the CBS and NBC-owned television station, WCAU-TV, in Philadelphia.
 In 2016, Tim joined WTEN-TV in Albany, New York as primary co-anchor of the evening news for the ABC Television affiliate in New York State's Capital.
+Utilizing his personal background and connection with each region of upstate New York, in 2017 Tim became the host of Empire State Weekly, a talk show focusing on New York State issues and politics that airs on TV stations in Albany, Buffalo, Rochester, Syracuse, Utica, Binghamton, Elmira, Watertown, and Plattsburgh-Burlington.

 Since 2016, Tim has been a primary news anchor at News 10 ABC, WTEN-TV in Albany, New York.
 He is currently researching his fourth book, an historical narrative nonfiction tale about a once prominent but long forgotten individual from the early 20th Century.